Max6468/ClimateEvents/README.md

 The plugin will ask you if you want to delete it, just click on confirm and that's it!

 ### Edit Climate
-For editing the climate, just write
+For editing the climate, just write it in the config

 ### Help command
 Are you lost?
 Write `ce help` or `climateevents help` and you will appear in this wiki.

+## Permissions
+For any command, you will need the permission `climateevents.admin`